c-spark/cspark-ts-sdk/docs/readme.md

 const { SparkClient: Spark } = require('@cspark/sdk');
 ```

-To maintain consistency across the examples used in the SDK documentation and to
+To avoid confusion and maintain consistency across the examples used in the SDK
-avoid confusion, we will use the ESM format in all the code snippets.
+documentation, the ESM format will be used in all the code snippets.

 ### Transactional vs Non-Transactional Requests

 Most of the SDK methods are non-transactional, meaning that a request is expected
-to perform one task only by hitting one Spark endpoint only.
-In short, a stateless roundtrip.
+to perform one task only, i.e, hitting one Spark endpoint only.
+In short, a
-However, some methods will perform multiple API requests to complete a task (or transaction).
+stateless roundtrip.
+However, for convenience purposes, we provide some methods that can execute a series
+of tasks, handle their internal states, and return the final result in a single call
+(or _transaction)_.

 For example:

 - `Spark.folder.create(data)` will create a folder and upload a cover image (if any)